Ditch Davey: Career

 From September 2020, Davey began playing neurosurgeon Dr. Christian Green in the Seven Network soap opera Home and Away.
+Davey plays the role of Roger Levett in the Network 10/Paramount+ series Paper Dolls.
+On 4 June 2025, Davey was named in the extended cast for Stan series Gnomes.

 Personal life

 Davey has been married to actress Sophia Dunn since 2010.
 They have two sons.
 In 2020, the family relocated to Sydney to accommodate Davey's filming commitments with Home and Away.

 Awards and nominations

 In 2002, Davey won the Logie Award for Most Popular New Male Talent.